The

 since they were so inaccurate.
 So for years they just sat around gathering dust.

-I recall that there was about 40 barrels
+I recall that there were about 40 barrels

-of powder in only one confiscation so that meant there were cannons somewhere that
+of powder in one confiscation so that meant there were cannons somewhere that

 had already made it through.
 Cannons are always shipped before the powder